-- Attach income statements of the past three to five years
+- Attach income statements for the past three to five years

 - Attach balance sheets of the past three to five years

-- Attach cash flow statements of the past three to five years
+- Attach cash flow statements for the past three to five years

 - Mention the collaterals that you possess